gospel-study/gospel-study.github.io/README.md

-# Your blog
+# Gospel Study

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is website is only for personal use, and is intented as a place for me to curate my favorite gospel study resources.